urbanware-org/typefx/README.md

         Write-Host $String[$i] -NoNewLine
         Start-Sleep -Milliseconds $Delay
     }
+    Write-Host
 }

-Type-Static 10 "This is a simple text printed on the shell."
+Type-Static 10 'This is the static "typically machine-like" output effect.'
+Type-Dynamic 20 300 'This is the dynamic "typewriter-like" output effect.'
 ```

 [Top](#typefx)